laravel/docs/pulse.md

 @tailwind utilities;
 ```

-You should be sure to include an `id` or `class` attribute in your cards view that matches the selector passed to Tailwind's [`important` selector strategy](https://tailwindcss.com/docs/configuration#selector-strategy):
+You will need to include an `id` or `class` attribute in your card's view that matches the selector passed to Tailwind's [`important` selector strategy](https://tailwindcss.com/docs/configuration#selector-strategy):

 ```blade
 <x-pulse::card id="top-sellers" :cols="$cols" :rows="$rows" class="$class">